Fantasticos/V2X_SJTU/README.md

 reboot the terminal

 ## 3. Hardware Connection
-Refer to the handbook
+Refer to the handbook for hardware wire connection

-If you want to connect by Wifi, search for Wifi AP named "IMASTERXXXX", default device ip address 192.168.10.1
+If you want to connect your computer and v2x device by Wifi, search for Wifi AP named "IMASTERXXXX", default device ip address 192.168.10.1

 If you want to connect through Ethernet, change your local ip address to be 192.168.253.1 and wire-connect directly to the Mokar device, or through a switch.
 Default device ip address 192.168.253.10

 ## 4. Before Communication
 Suppose you connect through a wire, so the ip address of V2X device is 192.168.253.10.
 If you connect wirelessly, just replace the ip with 192.168.10.1